uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 [<img src="images/build_video_image.jpg">](https://uwe.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=405feefe-6503-4415-9c49-b2ff00f8a659)

 > [!IMPORTANT]
-> VIDEO CORRECTION - An update has fixed the platform selection, it will now show "meta Quest" correctly.
+> VIDEO CORRECTION - An update has fixed the platform selection, it will now show "meta Quest" correctly when selected

 ## 7. Challenge - Create a simple scene

 But now that we know it works we can add some more assets

 - Create a simple scene using found assets,

 > [!NOTE]